signalfx/splunk-otel-js/examples/express/README.md

 ## Setup

-Before starting install dependencies and run the collector for the examples which require it:
+Before you start, install the dependencies and run the collector for the examples that require it:

 ```shell
 npm install